 Toronto Initiative for Diversity & Excellence (TIDE)

-Chaired by Maydianne Andrade, Canada Research Chair and Vice-Dean, Faculty Affairs & Equity at UTSC, TIDE is a group of faculty members who have come together to undergo training, facilitate talks and workshops, and provide input to the Vice-Provost, Faculty & Academic Life on issues related to faculty diversity.
-For more information about TIDE, or to indicate your interest in participating in future TIDE activities, please visit their webpage (toronto-tide.ca) or contact firstname.lastname@example.org.
+Co-chaired by Maydianne Andrade, Canada Research Chair and Vice-Dean, Faculty Affairs & Equity at the University of Toronto Scarborough (UTSC) and Bryan Gaensler, Professor and Director of the Dunlap Institute, TIDE is a group of faculty members who have come together to undergo training, facilitate talks and workshops, and provide input to the Vice-Provost, Faculty & Academic Life on issues related to faculty diversity.
+For more information about TIDE, or to indicate your interest in participating in future TIDE activities, please visit the TIDE website.

 Strategies for Recruiting an Excellent & Diverse Faculty Complement

-Strategies for Recruiting an Excellent and Diverse Faculty Complement (PDF) is a document offering concrete approaches for broadening candidate pools and supporting diversity at each stage of the recruitment and search process for academic positions.
+See strategies for recruiting an excellent and diverse faculty complement for concrete approaches to broadening candidate pools and supporting diversity at each stage of the recruitment and search process for academic positions.
 We encourage all members on hiring committees to review this document at the outset of their work, and hope that you will distribute this document to faculty, staff, and academic administrators as helpful.
 We would like to thank the U of T faculty members who comprise the Toronto Initiative for Diversity & Excellence (TIDE) for their contributions to this document.

 Unconscious Bias Education

-“Unconscious bias” in academic HR refers to the influence of implicit or unconscious assumptions in the assessment of candidates and faculty.
+“Unconscious bias” in academic human resources refers to the influence of implicit or unconscious assumptions in the assessment of candidates and faculty.
 For some groups (women, racialized and Indigenous faculty, faculty with disabilities, among others), patterns of bias contribute to underrepresentation across an institution, in particular fields, or in particular stages of the academic life cycle.
 Faculty members and committees tasked with making decisions about academic careers or activities can undertake unconscious bias education to more effectively (1) identify and (2) mitigate instances of unconscious bias.
-Explore Unconscious Bias Education resources.

-Through the University of Toronto’s institutional membership with the National Center for Faculty Development and Diversity (NCFDD), all faculty, graduate students, and postdoctoral fellows have free access to professional development, training, and a mentoring community designed to help academics to increase research and writing productivity and improve work-life balance.
-These resources will be of particular relevance to current tenure- and teaching-stream faculty members.
+Through the University of Toronto’s institutional membership with the National Center for Faculty Development & Diversity (NCFDD), all faculty, graduate students, and postdoctoral fellows have free access to professional development, training, and a mentoring community designed to help academics to increase research and writing productivity and improve work-life balance.
+These resources will be of particular relevance to current tenure and teaching stream faculty members.